Roni Lynn Deutch: Controversy

 On August 23, 2010, the office of the Attorney General of California announced that it would be filing a $34 million lawsuit against Deutch for allegedly "orchestrating a 'heartless scheme' that swindled thousands of people facing serious and expensive tax collection problems with the IRS."
 Roni Deutch responded to the charges by stating California Attorney General Jerry Brown is "engaging in election year politics" (Brown was running for governor in the November 2010 election at the time of the lawsuit, an election he ended up winning) and that she intends to fight the lawsuit.

 A court in California has frozen all the assets of Roni Deutch.
 The "tax lady" as she was known and her company were sued for $34 million by several attorneys general.

 In April 2011, the California attorney general's office asked a court to hold Roni Deutch in contempt of court and to imprison her for shredding millions of documents and withdrawing money to pay other outstanding debts.
 In May 2011, her attorney asked to be removed from the case because of nonpayment.

 Prosecutors state that instead of repaying creditors and former clients, per a recent court order, Deutch withdrew $241,000 from bank accounts and used that money for personal expenses, meanwhile failing to make the $435,000 repayment to the victims of her alleged fraud.

 On August 7, 2015, the Office of Attorney General announced a settlement of the civil and criminal actions against Deutch.
 Per the terms of the settlement, the state of California withdrew its criminal contempt of court charges and dismissed its civil lawsuit.
 In exchange, Deutch agreed to pay a fine of $2.5 million and perform 350 hours of volunteer work.

 Disbarment

-On July 27, 2017 Deutsch was disbarred by the California State Bar in a default proceeding.
+On July 27, 2017 Deutch was disbarred by the California State Bar in a default proceeding.